CBEP-SoCB/Biomonitoring_sum/Analysis/Trend-Analysis.md

 Relatively few Stations show any variation in observations, and even fewer of them show anything that looks like a trend.

+Lets look only at thsoe stations where we saw some variation in results.

 ``` r
 change_stations <- trend_data %>%